mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 - `label_vectors.csv`

 When using a {ref}`cross validation<cross-validation>`, several models are trained on different parts of the dataset.
-The label vectors present in each of these training sets are written into separate output files.
+The label vectors present in each of these training sets are written to separate output files.
 For example, the following files result from a 5-fold cross validation:

 - `label_vectors_fold-1.csv`
 - `label_vectors_fold-2.csv`